The Case for Speed in Low-Voltage BLDC Motor Applications

 The two stage controller has a variety of design features that permit the concept to be scaled to a wide range of voltage and power levels.

 By careful software design, most of the software functions required to implement the Two Stage Controller are invariant when scaling the system to other voltages and power levels.
-Some, like the software modules to instantiate a buck/ boost phase, may simply be duplicated to expand the concept to 4, 6, 8 or more stages.
+Some, like the software modules to instantiate a buck/boost phase, may simply be duplicated to expand the concept to 4, 6, 8 or more stages.
 Others, like commutation are invariant or may flexibly implement 120/60 degree trapezoid commutation or different pole counts and provide motor speed for an outer speed loop, which then controls the buck boost stage to maintain speed.
-Still others, like communication, are independent of the power processing altogether.
+This flexibility is particularly useful when supporting a high pole count BLDC motor without redesigning the control architecture.

-At low voltages, high power means high current and current handling components are larger, harder to cool and system performance is more sensitive to voltage drops through connections etc. A practical limit for low voltage systems is 100 amps of motor current.
+At low voltages, high power means high current and current handling components are larger, harder to cool and system performance is more sensitive to voltage drops.
+A practical limit for low voltage systems is 100 amps of motor current.
 Beyond that, it can be more economical to raise the system operating voltage.
 Component wise, there is a practical limit for low voltage as well, and that is around 80 volts.

-Then next jump in voltage ratings is to 600 volts, to encompass utility sources between 90 and 260VAC.
+The next jump in voltage ratings is to 600 volts, to encompass utility sources between 90 and 260VAC.
 Some off grid power sources such as wind generators can produce this voltage range directly.
 Others, such as hybrid vehicles operate in this range as well.
-By scaling the components appropriately, the Two Stage Controller can be applied to driving low inductance motors in these applications as well.
+By scaling the components appropriately, the Two Stage Controller can be applied to driving low-inductance motors in these applications as well.

 EMI is an important consideration in today’s power electronics.
 In addition to the federally mandated FCC requirements, there is the practical consideration that a large EMI footprint can negatively affect nearby equipment such as radio data links.